Arkady-Skvortsov/algorithmic.js/DATA-STRUCTURE.md

 # Hash-Table

 A hash table structure associates each value with a key and then stores them.
 This makes it easy to look up values efficiently using a key.
-It’s an efficient way to insert and search for data regardless of its size, as it makes it easy to identify a specific object from a group of similar objects.

-For example, if you go to college, you may be assigned a unique student ID number.
-This ID number is a key that can be used to retrieve information about you and your student record.

-A hash table uses what’s known as a “hash function” to map a data set of any size to one of a fixed size—the hash table.
-The values that a hash function returns are known as “hash values.”

-Hash tables are commonly used to create database indexes, to create associative arrays and to create a “set.”<br />
+It’s an efficient way to insert and search for data regardless of its size, as it makes it easy to identify a specific object from a group of similar objects.For example, if you go to college, you may be assigned a unique student ID number.
+This ID number is a key that can be used to retrieve information about you and your student record.A hash table uses what’s known as a “hash function” to map a data set of any size to one of a fixed size—the hash table.
+The values that a hash function returns are known as “hash values.”Hash tables are commonly used to create database indexes, to create associative arrays and to create a “set.”<br />

 Wikipedia: https://en.wikipedia.org/wiki/Hash_table<br />